Jim Schultz: Government service

-State and Local Politics
+State and local politics

-Governor's Office, Pennsylvania (July 2012-November 2014): Schultz served as General Counsel to Governor Tom Corbett, managing a legal team of nearly 500 lawyers.
-This role encompassed providing legal advice on major procurements, transactions, litigation, legislation, and regulations for the Governor's administration and various Commonwealth agencies.
-His work covered many areas: agriculture, finance, education, energy, environment, healthcare, labor, municipal finance, pensions, taxation, and transportation.
+Governor's Office, Pennsylvania (July 2012-November 2014): Schultz served as general counsel to Governor Tom Corbett, managing a legal team of nearly 500 lawyers.
+Working in the role encompassed providing legal advice on major procurements, transactions, litigation, legislation, and regulations for the Governor's administration and various Commonwealth agencies.
+His work covered several areas: agriculture, finance, education, energy, environment, healthcare, labor, municipal finance, pensions, taxation, and transportation.
 Additionally, he oversaw internal investigations and state agency interactions with the federal government on legal matters.

 In November 2017, Schultz returned to Cozen and O'Connor, a Philadelphia-based law firm.
-He stated that he had always planned to leave the White House before the end of the year and had agreed to these terms with White House Counsel Don McGahn when he started.
-In September 2020, he left Cozen and O'Connor to lead the Local Government Advocacy Team for the Northeast Region in the Philadelphia and Washington, DC offices of the Holland & Knight law firm.

-On June 27, 2019, James Schultz wrote an op-ed that criticized DA Larry Krasner's "Reforms" calling out rising gun-related violent crime in Philadelphia and claiming that the DA's primary goal is releasing criminals rather than prosecuting them.

-In February 2020, James Schultz wrote a piece for CNN that supported Bill Barr's belief that the seven to nine years sentencing recommendation for Roger Stone was a ridiculous overreach, calling it "unfair and unjust," and that he was right.
-It was his duty to insert himself in the process.

-On June 20, 2020, along with Sean Carter, a partner with Cozen O'Connor and co-chair of the Plaintiffs Executive Committee in the September 11 attacks [ lawsuit against the Government of Saudi Arabia, James D. Schulz wrote an op-ed calling on China to be held accountable for Covid-19's destruction.

-On August 29, 2022, Schultz wrote an Op-ed for Philadelphia magazine, in which he was one of the Republicans to endorse Shapiro.
+He said that he had always planned to leave the White House before the end of the year and had agreed to those terms with White House Counsel Don McGahn when he began working.
+In September 2020, he left Cozen and O'Connor to lead the Local Government Advocacy Team for the Northeast Region in the Philadelphia and Washington, D.C. offices of Holland & Knight, a law firm.
+On June 27, 2019, James Schultz wrote an op-ed which criticized DA Larry Krasner's "Reforms" calling out rising gun-related violent crime in Philadelphia and claiming that the DA's primary goal is releasing criminals rather than prosecuting them.
+In February 2020, Schultz wrote a piece for CNN which supported Bill Barr's belief that the seven to nine years sentencing recommendation for Roger Stone was a ridiculous overreach, calling it "unfair and unjust," and that Barr was right.
+It was Barr's duty to insert himself in the process.
+On June 20, 2020, along with Sean Carter, a partner with Cozen O'Connor and co-chair of the Plaintiffs Executive Committee in the September 11 attacks lawsuit against the government of Saudi Arabia, Schultz wrote an op-ed calling on China to be held accountable for COVID-19's destruction.
+On August 29, 2022, Schultz wrote an op-ed for Philadelphia, a magazine.
+In the article he supported Josh Shapiro; he was one of the Republicans to endorse Shapiro.
 In the piece, Schultz dismissed GOP nominee Doug Mastriano as "pushing anti-American rhetoric and conspiracy theories".